-ABUNDANCE: Common to abundant over most or all of the Coastal Plain, and common over the eastern half of the Piedmont.
-Seemingly quite rare or local in the western Piedmont and low mountains.
+ABUNDANCE: Common to abundant over most or all of the Coastal Plain, and common over the southeastern half of the Piedmont.
+Seemingly quite rare or local in the northwestern Piedmont and low mountains.
+This is the predominant Blarina species (i.e., "short-tailed shrew") in the southeastern half of the Piedmont.